MG8mer/hello_weather/README.md

     }
 ```

 This segment of code is the probably the most important/complex portion of the JavaScript that ***I WROTE***.
 Many parts of the code, such as the utilization of `for` loops, the unicode symbol for `˚`, and the use of template literals (`${}`) have been learned from other places, but I have utilized these techniques and concepts in my *own* way, and I hereby certify that I have written all this code on my own.
-Once again[^1], you just gotta trust me, [I am an engineer!](https://www.youtube.com/watch?v=rp8hvyjZWHs&ab_channel=TheVilkaz)

 I will now briefly explain this code segment.
 Afterwards, I suggest you simply check out the website and see what it has to offer!
 I accept any type of constructive criticism!